 - Always look uphill and yield to others when starting down the mountain.

-- Always use straps to avoid runaway gear.
+- Always use leashes for snowboards to avoid runaway gear (skis must have brakes).

 - Obey all signs posted.
 Do not enter closed zones.

 - Before using a lift, understand how to load, ride and unload safely.
 Please read the instruction at the bottom of each lift or ask the operator for assistance.